hyperledgendary/full-stack-asset-transfer-guide/docs/ApplicationDev/02-Exercise-RunApplication.md

     npm start getAllAssets
     ```

+These application CLI commands represent a simplified application that performs one action per call.
+Note that real world applications will typically be long running and will make calls to a contract on behalf of user requests.

 ## Optional steps

 Try using the **create**, **read** and **delete** commands to work with specific assets.

+See the application [Readme](../../applications/trader-typescript/README.md) for details on how to use the commands.

 The environment variable settings above run as a user from org1.
 If you want to run as a user from org2, use these environment variables: